Expanded PDF Profile

 What Are Their Needs?

-It seems that while some of the Chepang may have heard of Jesus Christ, they still do not have a concept of a creator God or of sin.
-Many have never seen a Bible, and there are only a handful of believers.
+It seems that while some of the Chepang may have heard of Jesus Christ, they still do not have a concept of a single creator God or of sin.
+Many have never seen a Bible.
+Most Chepang cannot read or write.
+Few have access to modern medicine or schools beyond the primary level.

 * Scripture Prayers for the Chepang in India.